Mutual NDA

 Why You Need a Mutual NDA

-Two companies are exploring a potential joint venture or strategic partnership and both need to share proprietary business information, financial data, and trade secrets to evaluate the opportunity.
+Two companies are exploring a potential joint venture or strategic partnership - often formalized through a memorandum of understanding - and both need to share proprietary business information, financial data, and trade secrets to evaluate the opportunity.

-Your company is entering merger or acquisition discussions with another business, and both parties need to exchange detailed financial, operational, and legal information during the due diligence process.
+Your company is entering merger or acquisition discussions governed by a stock purchase agreement builder with another business, and both parties need to exchange detailed financial, operational, and legal information during the due diligence process.

 Two businesses are discussing a potential distribution, supply, or co-marketing relationship that requires both sides to disclose customer data, pricing strategies, and market intelligence to structure the deal.